 And if you're worrying that moving around your pills once will screw up your cycle going forward, don't.
 "If you skip a week, obviously your next period will be a week earlier," Dr. Dardik says.
 "But [this] should not otherwise affect your cycle."

-Keep in mind that there are birth control methods available that could stop you from getting your period altogether or at least lighten it significantly (such as a hormonal IUD), so you might want to consider switching to one of those if it really is a problem for you most months.
+Keep in mind that there are birth control methods available that could stop you from getting your period altogether or at least lighten it significantly (such as a hormonal IUD), so you might want to consider switching to one of those if it really is a problem for you most months (in fact, more and more women are moving away from the pill in favour of these longer-acting reversible contraceptives).
 Otherwise, here's permission to delay your period until after you've had the holiday sex you spent so much time planning.